shrub719/better-learn/README.md

 1. Click Load Temporary Add-on and select `manifest.json` in the `better-learn` folder on your computer

 Unfortunately, this extension does not support Firefox's Install Add-on From File yet.

+## Disclaimer

+This extension is not affiliated with or endorsed by Up Learn Limited.
+Up Learn is a registered trademark of Up Learn Limited.